flamelily-bluescsi/bluescsi/desktopkiteu.md

 ![{{page.cart_description}}]({{page.cart_image}})

-This is the Desktop Kit version of the BlueSCSI.
-Fortunately, you don't have to break the bank!
+This is the Desktop Kit version of the BlueSCSI for EU/Rest of the World buyers.
+Some soldering will be required to complete this device.
+If you prefer a complete and tested device please choose the Full option.

 * Version 1.1 PCB
 * Small and cheap
 * Works better with Vintage Mac's

 #### £{{page.cart_price}}